Search Skin Cancer

 If you or a loved one has been diagnosed with skin cancer, we understand the anxiety you must feel.
 Skin cancer is the most common type of cancer in the U.S. and affects about two million Americans annually.
 UH Seidman Cancer Center’s physicians and skin care specialists are experts at diagnosing and treating skin cancer, working together to tailor skin cancer treatment to meet each patient’s individual needs.

 Nationally Recognized Skin Cancer Program

-UH Seidman Cancer Center is a nationally recognized cancer program with expertise in both routine and complex care for every stage of skin cancer.
+UH Seidman Cancer Center is a nationally recognized cancer program with expertise in both routine and complex care for every stage of skin cancer, with five-year survival rates that have exceeded the national average for more than 20 years.
 UH Seidman Cancer Center is part of the National Cancer Institute-designated Case Comprehensive Cancer Center at Case Western Reserve University School of Medicine and is one of an elite group of 41 comprehensive cancer hospitals nationwide.
-Our entire multidisciplinary team evaluates and reviews every case so diagnosis and treatment decisions are based on the knowledge of our team of experts.
-Together, we work through every step of cancer care.
+This is the highest honor a cancer center can receive.

 Cancer Treatment Team Puts Patients First